Student Living Experience Platform FretBox Secures Seed Investment Led by CXO Factor - www.lokmattimes.com

 Student Living Experience Platform FretBox Secures Seed Investment Led by CXO Factor

-PNN New Delhi [India], May 22: Noida-based B2B Proptech SaaS company, FretBox has secured seed investment from CXO Factor, ...
+New Delhi (India), May 22: Noida-based B2B Proptech SaaS company, FretBox has secured seed investment from CXO Factor, a ...

 Existing investors from FretBox's Angel and Pre-seed funding rounds have also increased their investment in this Seed funding round.